dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 .. note::
     This feature is currently only available on request.
 Please contact the Dockstore team at `discuss.dockstore.org <https://discuss.dockstore.org/t/opening-helpdesk-tickets/1506>`__ if you want to participate.

-* Automatically mints DOIs for all Git tags pushed to GitHub repositories that have a corresponding published entry in Dockstore
+Dockstore will automatically mint a DOI for a version that corresponds to a Git tag, if:

+* The entry is published on Dockstore
+* The version has at least one author in its metadata
+* The tag was created after the entry was published, or the tag is one of the 10 most recent

-* The DOIs are minted in the Zenodo Dockstore community
+* Automatic DOIs are minted in the Zenodo Dockstore community
-* No Zenodo account is required to mint DOIs
+* No Zenodo account is required to mint automatic DOIs
-* A linked Zenodo account is required to edit DOIs
+* In a subsequent release, automatic DOIs will be editable via a linked Zenodo account

 GitHub-Zenodo Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~